Teenage Mutant Ninja Turtles (2003 TV series) season 7: Development

 The Teenage Mutant Ninja Turtles are back in New York, ready to race across the rooftops and take on all challengers!

 Not only are Casey and April back and ready to bust some bad guy butt, but a brand new, super advanced Turtle Lair is under construction (thanks to some hi-tech know-how Donatello garnered from the future), and of course there are all sorts of new heavy duty Turtle vehicles gearing up to roar down the streets of NYC and give the Foot a taste of some serious Turtle.

 The stakes have never been higher, their enemies have never been stronger... and if the Turtles are going to be triumphant they’ll need to work together in ways they never have before.

 Further info was revealed in December 2007:

 When the Turtles return from the future to their present time, Viral interferes causing Master Splinter to get trapped in cyberspace, bits of his data code scattered all throughout the digital domain.
 The Turtles must find a way to access the virtual realm so they can gather Splinter’s code and save their beloved father before he is lost to them forever.
 And what good is a digital realm without a super bad guy!
 That's right; the Shredder is back in new form.
 In order to save their master, the Turtles must now face.
 The Cyber Shredder!
 Now the Turtles must fight on two fronts - cyberspace and the real world.
 And twice the locations, means twice the bad guys.
 That's right; the TMNT will be facing off against Hun, the Foot, Baxter Stockman, and some dangerous digital monsters!
 Get ready, because the Turtles are back from the future, back in action, and back to the sewers!

 Three samples of a new opening theme song were announced by 4Kids to be under consideration on February 22, 2008, with the option for fans to vote on each of the samples and determine an official opening theme song.
 Six pitches for the theme song were released on February 29, 2008 most confirming that the Shredder will return in some form.
 Much of the theme lyrics identify him as "Cyber-Shredder."
 A trailer was released on August 8, 2008.
 On September 6, 2008, a sneak peek of the season's opening episode was featured on 4Kids official website.

-Reception

-The Back to the Sewer season was met with mainly negative reviews, with criticism of art style changes as well as the weak story arcs.
-It had the lowest number of views, 0.98 million views and a rank of 68% as of March 2009.